 The henna begins as a paste which is applied by the artist using a paper cone with a fine tip at the end.
 As the paste dries, it becomes hard and flakes off, which leaves the skin beneath it stained with the intricate designs the artist created.
 The longer the paste stays on the skin, the darker the stain will become before ultimately fading away.

 The bride traditionally gets the most intricate patterns to set her apart from her bridesmaids and the process can take three to six hours to complete.
-It is suggested that the henna be applied two to three days prior to the wedding so that the paste has ample time to stain the skin; approximately 32-48 hours is optimal.
+It is suggested that the henna is applied two to three days prior to the wedding so that the paste has ample time to stain the skin; approximately 32 to 48 hours is optimal.